CSC690TermProject/In-the-Middle2/README.md

 # Dine in the Middle
-Term Project for CSC690, App Development (iOS): a Swift app that finds the median point between two distances and displays a TableView of restaurants by top rated reviews.
+Term Project for CSC690, App Development (iOS): a Swift app that finds the median point between two locations and displays a TableView of restaurants by top rated reviews.

 #### Mock-ups:
 Screen Shot 2018-04-17 at 1.13.24 PM